datacarpentry/semester-biology/exercises/Expressions-and-variables-modify-the-code-R.md

 language: R
 ---

-The following code calculates the total net primary productivity (NPP) per day for two sites based on the grams of carbon produced per square meter per day, and the total area of the sites, and prints them out.
+The following code estimates the total net primary productivity (NPP) per day for two sites.
+It does this by multiplying the grams of carbon produced in a single square meter per day by the total area of the site.
+It then prints the daily NPP for each site.

 ```
 site1_g_carbon_m2_day <- 5